Factorization centers in dimension two and the Grothendieck ring of varieties: Birational geometry of surfaces

 If $X$, $X'$ are conic bundles over a curve of positive genus, then by \cite[Corollary 3.2]{Sch19}, birational maps between them can be decomposed into Sarkisov links of type IIC, in which case $\rk \; \NS(X) = \rk \; \NS(X')$ and $c(\phi) = 0$ by Lemma~\ref{lem:cIIC=0}.

-(2) It follows from the classification of links in \cite[Theorem 2.6]{IskovskikhFact} that elementary links will only connect $X$ to minimal surfaces of degree $\le 4$ and that birational isomorphisms between such surfaces will be decomposed into \begin{itemize} \item Biregular isomorphisms \item Type IIC links \item Bertini and Geiser involutions \item Blow ups of a rational point (between degree $4$ and degree $3$ surfaces). \end{itemize}
+(2) It follows from the classification of links in \cite[Theorem 2.6]{IskovskikhFact} that elementary links will only connect $X$ to minimal surfaces of degree $\le 4$ or conic bundles of degree $3$ and Picard rank $2$, and that birational isomorphisms between such surfaces will be decomposed into \begin{itemize} \item Biregular isomorphisms \item Type IIC links \item Bertini and Geiser involutions \item Blow ups of a rational point (between degree $4$ and degree $3$ surfaces). \end{itemize}

 For each of these types the claim of Proposition~\ref{prop:c-nongeomrat} is true, namely in the first three cases $\rk \; \NS(X) = \rk \; \NS(X')$ and $c(\phi) = 0$ (using Lemma \ref{lem:cIIC=0} for the second case), while in the last case the ranks differ by one and the result is true by definition of $c$.
 Equality~\eqref{eq:c-rkNS} follows by additivity of $c$ under compositions (Lemma~\ref{lem:c-add}). \end{proof}